wordpress-mobile/test-cases/test-cases/gutenberg/writing-flow/multiline-components.md

 - On Android, there is sometimes a loss of lines when entering multiple lines. ([#29861](https://github.com/WordPress/gutenberg/issues/29861))
 - On Android, the line spacing between the first two lines in the preformatted and verse blocks appear closer together in the editor than other lines. ([#38636](https://github.com/WordPress/gutenberg/issues/38636))
 - There is sometimes inconsistent HTML surrounding newlines in the Pullquote and Quote Block. ([#1396](https://github.com/wordpress-mobile/gutenberg-mobile/issues/1396))
-- On Android, pressing enter after auto-inserting a period in a Quote inserts an invisible new line. ([#35573](https://github.com/WordPress/gutenberg/issues/35573))

 **New line on multiline components**